Universal credit and benefits payment dates for Christmas - including child benefit and jobseeker's allowance

 The Department of Work and Pensions (DWP) have revealed the changes to payment dates during December this year.

-And for some people it could be good news – with payments arriving earlier than expected.
+And for some it could be good news – with payments arriving earlier than expected other times of the year.

 These include payments for universal credit, child benefits and jobseeker’s allowance (JSA).